-Fixtures and fittings 20% - 33% straight line
+Plant and machinery Leasehold improvements 20% to 33% straight line 2% straight line

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 All other repairs and maintenance are charged to the Statement of Comprehensive Income during the financial period in which they are incurred.